DSLituiev/cardioloader/README.md

   The code can be found in [task4.py](task4.py) and [this notebook](asgn2-threshold.ipynb).

   The results are quite OK (IoU = 0.81 +/- 0.02).
+  False negative regions probably represent heart valves, which are neither the muscle nor the lumen strictly speaking.

   Legend:
   - o-contour is in red